avivl/cloud-sre-agent/docs/ENVIRONMENTS.md

 ### Example: `config.yaml` for Multiple Environments

-While the primary `config.yaml` structure supports multiple services, you might manage different versions of this file for different environments or use environment variables to select configurations.
+While the primary `config.yaml` structure supports multiple services, you might manage different configurations of this file for different environments or use environment variables to select configurations.

 ```yaml
 # config/config.yaml (example for production)